bixycler/UniinfoNotes/pages/Brainstorm.md

 			- https://medium.com/@rayjhawk/out-of-thin-air-f7d4b01152cf
 		- Usage frequency
 			- By Google's Books Ngram Viewer, in per 100,000: "ex nihilo" ~ 3-4, "out of nothing" ~ 4.5-5.5, "out of thin air" ~ 1.2-2
-			- By Gemini's experience about : "out of thin air", "out of nothing" and "ex nihilo"
+			- By Gemini's experience about everyday English conversation: "out of thin air" > "out of nothing" > "ex nihilo" collapsed:: true
+				- **Out of thin air:** This is the most commonly used phrase in everyday English conversation.
+				- **Out of nothing:** This phrase is also quite common, but slightly less so than "out of thin air."
+				- **Ex nihilo:** This Latin phrase is less common in everyday conversation, but it's often used in philosophical and academic contexts.